 OpGen Announced 1-for-20 Reverse Stock Split

-/EIN News/ -- ROCKVILLE, Md., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- OpGen, Inc. (Nasdaq: OPGN, “OpGen” or “the Company”), a precision medicine company harnessing the power of molecular diagnostics and bioinformatics to help combat infectious disease, today announced that the Company’s board of directors has approved a 1-for-20 reverse stock split of its shares of common stock (the “Reverse Stock Split”).
+ROCKVILLE, Md., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- OpGen, Inc. OPGN "OpGen" or "the Company"))), a precision medicine company harnessing the power of molecular diagnostics and bioinformatics to help combat infectious disease, today announced that the Company's board of directors has approved a 1-for-20 reverse stock split of its shares of common stock (the "Reverse Stock Split").
 The Reverse Stock Split will become effective at 12:01 a.m.
-EST, on January 5, 2023 and the Company’s common stock will open for trading on The Nasdaq Capital Market on a post-split basis under the Company’s existing trading symbol “OPGN.”
-The new CUSIP number for the Company’s common stock following the Reverse Stock Split will be 68373L406.
+EST, on January 5, 2023 and the Company's common stock will open for trading on The Nasdaq Capital Market on a post-split basis under the Company's existing trading symbol "OPGN."
+The new CUSIP number for the Company's common stock following the Reverse Stock Split will be 68373L406.

 OpGen expects that the Reverse Stock Split, which was approved by its stockholders at a Special Meeting held on November 30, 2022, will increase the market price per share of common stock in order to regain compliance with The Nasdaq Capital Market's minimum bid price listing requirement of $1.00 per share.